paulohenriquevn/aws-solutions-architect/README.md

 ---

-Essas foram as respostas para as questões de 129 a 132.
-Se precisar de mais detalhes ou continuar com mais questões, posso prosseguir!
 ### Questão 134

-**Texto original:**
-A company wants to move its application to a serverless solution.
-The serverless solution needs to analyze existing and new data by using SL.
-The company stores the data in an Amazon S3 bucket.
-The data requires encryption and must be replicated to a different AWS Region.
-Which solution will meet these requirements with the LEAST operational overhead?

-**Tradução:**
 Uma empresa deseja mover sua aplicação para uma solução serverless.
 A solução serverless precisa analisar dados existentes e novos usando SL.
 A empresa armazena os dados em um bucket Amazon S3.
 Os dados requerem criptografia e devem ser replicados para uma região da AWS diferente.
 Qual solução atenderá a esses requisitos com o MENOR overhead operacional?